 Students who are not able to submit an assessment by or on the due date will need to request an extension before the due date and receive TTI's approval.
-Students are required to make their application for an extension in writing to the Support Officer at their site (e.g. via 'Sydney Admin' in the JobReady student portal) at least 48 hours before the due date.
+Students are required to make their application for an extension in writing to the Support Officer at their site at least 48 hours before the due date.
 Evidence supporting the extenuating circumstance (i.e. medical certificate) must_also accompany the student's written request for an extension.
 (Extenuating circumstances are, for example, unavoidable emergencies or illness.)